Jamie Diaz, Owner, CPDT-KA

 Mindy Cox, is a Certified Professional Dog Trainer, a Professional Member of the International Association of Animal Behavior Consultants (IAABC), a Certified Fear Free Professional, and has been working with dogs for decades.
 She graduated with a bachelor’s degree in Animal Science from Cornell University and pursued her master’s degree in veterinary anatomy from the University of Georgia College of Veterinary Medicine.

-Mindy is the Training Director and owner of Lucky Dog Training Club in Jupiter, FL.
-She helps dog owners with a multitude of training and behavior issues, both in group and private classes.
+Mindy is the founder of Lucky Dog Training Club in Jupiter, FL.
+And while she has since moved on to other ventures, she remains involved in Lucky Dog activities and you’ll still find her running training sessions at the training center.
 She is also a founder and instructor at Dog Nerds, LLC, an educational company that creates online courses to help owners solve dog behavior issues.
 Learn more about Dog Nerds.

 Mindy has had the good fortune of training under and learning from some of the top dog experts in the world.
 She continues to attend continuing education lectures and seminars to expand her expertise in dog behavior and has worked successfully with many dog owners in private consultations to help modify behavior problems including fear and aggression.